Botany Applied To Cultural Heritage

 For the propose of the Cultural Heritage conservation, in-situ and ex-situ researches are carried out, aiming to identify the main biodeteriogenous agents (lichens, algae, fungi, bacteria, cyanobacteria).

-I am Head of the Section of Botany Applied to Cultural Heritages of the Laboratory of Systematic Botany and Mycology; responsible of researches related to identify the biodeteriogen agents of cultural heritage, within the Regione Lazio's Cultural Heritage Technological District (link)
+I am Head of the Section of Botany Applied to Cultural Heritages of the Laboratory of Soil and Applied Mycology; responsible of researches related to identify the biodeteriogen agents of cultural heritage, within the Regione Lazio's Cultural Heritage Technological District (link)

 The main research activities concern: